OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 To find out what shortcuts are already in use for the user, call the [Office.actions.getShortcuts](/javascript/api/office/office.actions#office-office-actions-getshortcuts-member) method.
 This method returns an object of type `[actionId:string]:string|null}`, where the values represent the current keyboard combination the user must use to invoke the specified action.
 The values can come from three different sources.

-- If there was a conflict with the shortcut and the user has chosen to use a different action (either native or another add-in) for that keyboard combination, the value returned will be `null` since the shortcut has been overridden and there is no keyboard combination the user can currently use to invoke that add-in action.
+- If there was a conflict with the shortcut and the user has chosen to use a different action (either native or another add-in) for that keyboard combination, the value returned will be `null` since the shortcut has been overridden and there's no keyboard combination the user can currently use to invoke that add-in action.
 - If the shortcut has been customized using the [Office.actions.replaceShortcuts](/javascript/api/office/office.actions#office-office-actions-replaceshortcuts-member) method, the value returned will be the customized keyboard combination.
 - If the shortcut hasn't been overridden or customized, it will return the value from the add-in's extended manifest JSON.